jayunit100/presentations/asf-dc-2019/slides.md

 ---

-# How to continously monitor all applications in your k8s cluster.
+# How to continously build a scan queue that monitors all applications in your k8s cluster.

 `cat build-scan-q.sh`